 Adding a Field

-To add a field, click the “Add Field” button at the top when viewing a table and select a field type.
+To add a field, click the “Add Field” button at the top when viewing a table, and then select a field type.

 Notes: